-“Irish Directors’ Report”) accompanying our Irish statutory financial statements.
+The European Union (Disclosure of Non-Financial and Diversity Information by certain large undertakings and groups) Regulations 2017 (S.I.
+360/2017) (as amended) (the “2017 Regulations”) require us to disclose certain non-financial information in the Directors’ Report (the “Irish Directors’ Report”) accompanying our Irish statutory financial statements.
 For the purposes of the 2017 Regulations, the sections entitled Description of Business Model, Environmental Matters, Employee Matters, Social Matters, Human Rights, and Anti-Corruption and Anti-Bribery set out below are incorporated by reference into the Irish Directors’ Report.

 Approach: Our commitment to sustainability extends to the environmental impacts of our people, operations, and products and services.
 From the efficiency of our buildings to our progress in managing energy, water and waste, we are focused on reducing our impact on the environment and embedding sustainability throughout our businesses.
 We engage with key stakeholders to identify the most material sustainability-related matters and metrics for operations strategy as well as public disclosure.
 We also look at these material topics through the lens of a value chain assessment that we perform.
 These commitments are embedded in an Environment, Health and Safety (“EHS”) Policy that defines our stakeholders, our roles and responsibilities, and our goals and targets with respect to EHS matters and our Business Partner Code of Conduct (“BPCoC”).

-Policy outcomes / Key Performance Indicators: Our global Climate Commitment is the foundation of our efforts to increase energy efficiency and reduce the greenhouse gas emissions related to our operations and products.
+Policy outcomes / Key Performance Indicators: Our global Sustainability Commitment is the foundation of our efforts to increase energy efficiency and reduce the greenhouse gas emissions related to our operations and products.
 Our Center for Energy Efficiency and Sustainability (CEES) helps our customers and our company leverage best practices in sustainability.
 It is a strategic business catalyst that helps us understand the benefits that sustainability can have in growing our company and reducing our operational footprint, while helping increase the pace of sustainable innovation.

-Our energy consumption from fuels and electricity totaled 2.8 billion kilojoules in 2020.
-Greenhouse gases emitted indirectly through the use of electricity, and directly, through the burning of fuels or emissions of refrigerants, totaled 420,050 metric tons of CO2e.
+Our energy consumption from fuels and electricity totaled 2.9 billion kilojoules in 2021.
+Greenhouse gases emitted indirectly through the use of electricity, and directly, through the burning of fuels or emissions of refrigerants, totaled 394,896 metric tons of CO2e.

 Approach: Through a variety of social sustainability initiatives, we seek to engage directly with the communities where our associates live and work, which helps to create shared value and engage our worldwide team in the mission and purpose of the company.
 Our commitment to social sustainability is also expressed through our supplier diversity program.

-Our most prominent community initiatives include our Glocal (global + local) program that encourages our employees to partner with local nonprofits and community organizations to advance our social sustainability efforts and nurture authentic engagement.
+Our most prominent community initiatives include the Sustainable Futures program, which promotes increased learning for underrepresented students by enhancing learning environments, accelerating student success and opening career pathways.
 We are taking action on specific social and environmental imperatives that create shared value, result in sustained customer and employee loyalty, and improve the communities where we have business operations.
-These actions include increasing female representation in the fields of science, technology, engineering and math, addressing nutrition and food waste reduction and supporting housing and shelter needs.
-Our supplier diversity program embraces suppliers whose ownership is primarily minorities, women, veterans, LGBTQ individuals or people with disabilities.
+These actions include increasing the representation of women and racially and ethnically diverse people in the fields of science, technology, engineering and math, addressing nutrition and food waste reductions.
+Our supplier diversity program embraces suppliers whose ownership is diverse, including racially and

 Due diligence processes: We track employee and community engagement data including the hours and number of volunteers who participate in community or sustainability initiatives.
 We use a 7-step strategic sourcing process that includes a Supplier Diversity Matrix, which enables us to avoid using price as the primary driver for supplier selection.

 Our Global Human Rights Policy aligns with basic working conditions and human rights concepts advanced by international organizations such as the International Labor Organization and the United Nations.
 Our Modern Slavery and Human Trafficking Statement outlines our commitment to taking steps to ensure that human trafficking and forced labor is not taking place in our supply chain or business.
 Our BPCoC prohibits human trafficking, including forced or child labor.

 Due diligence processes: We engage in reasonable due diligence and screening of customers and distributors to ensure compliance with laws that regulate international trade.
 We also established a Global Procurement Sustainability Council to work with suppliers on improving conditions and addressing non-compliances.

 Our BPCoC applies to all entities doing business with us and communicates our expectations that our business partners will practice the highest legal, moral and ethical standards when conducting our affairs.

 Policy outcomes: Salaried employees receive role-based, online compliance training every year.
-In 2020, 100% of U.S. salaried employees received anti-corruption training.
+In 2021, 100% of U.S. salaried employees received anti-corruption training.